 Why are we seeing such widespread adoption of long-form content?
 There are three main reasons.

 If organic SEO is a key part of your content distribution strategy (and why wouldn’t it be), long-form blog posts almost have to be part of the equation.

 Ever since Google outlawed the spammy keyword stuffing approach to blogging, study after study has shown that long-form content leads to higher SERP rankings.

 It makes sense.
 Google’s algorithm rewards content that shows authority over search topics and engages those who click through.

 From a content perspective, that comes down to two primary things:

 - Time on Page: One of the leading indicators of authority and engagement is time on page.
 This is especially true when you’re writing top-of-funnel blog posts that educate your audience.
 The longer people spend on your page, the more likely Google will be to identify the article as valuable.
 And what’s one way to keep people on the page?
 Make your content longer.
 (Important side note: this can’t come at the cost of quality.)

-- Backlinks: Backlinks play a crucial role in search rankings—especially when you’re vying for position on hyper-competitive terms.
-Whether you’re running a link building campaign or just looking to grow organically, longer content is proven to gain more backlinks than short-form blog posts.
+- Backlinks: Backlinks play a crucial role in search rankings—especially when you’re vying for a position on hyper-competitive terms.
+Whether you’re running a link-building campaign or just looking to grow organically, longer content is proven to gain more backlinks than short-form blog posts.